 What is Penetration Testing?

-As we mentioned above, penetration testing is a type of security test that is used to assess the effectiveness of an organization’s IT infrastructure.
-A penetration test simulates a real-world attack on your system in order to identify vulnerabilities that could be exploited by malicious actors.
+Penetration testing (or “pentesting” for short) is a type of security test that is used to assess the effectiveness of an organization’s IT infrastructure.
+A penetration test simulates a real-world attack on your system to identify vulnerabilities that could be exploited by malicious actors.

 Penetration testing generally consists of four stages: information gathering, scanning, exploitation, and post-exploitation.